lightningj-org/btc-lab-blog/index.md

 ### About Me

-I'm a software developer that have worked 20 years with Open Source development in PKI and cryptographic related applications, mainly i Java and Groovy.
+I'm a software developer that have worked 20 years with Open Source development in PKI and cryptographic related applications, mainly in Java and Groovy.

 I also maintain a Java project LightningJ (www.lightningj.org) a small project which provides a Java API for the LND RPC Endpoints that I have maintained since 2018.